o-leolleo/blog/content/blog/wiping-your-aws-account-with-aws-nuke-and-gitlab-ci.md

         --config nuke-config.yml

 # The dry-run job
-# it always run - useful for ensuring MRs and commits are correct -
+# it always runs - useful for ensuring MRs and commits are correct -
 # and is always "interruptible" (see https://docs.gitlab.com/ee/ci/yaml/#interruptible)
 dry-run:
   stage: dry-run